-For the year ended December 31, 2011, the Company recognized impairment of Ps.
-146 (see Note 12), regarding to indefinite life intangible assets.
-No impairment was recognized regarding to depreciable long-lived assets, goodwill nor investment in associates and joint ventures.
+For the year ended December 31, 2014, the Company recognized impairment of Ps.
+145 (see Note 19).
+No impairment was recognized for the years ended December 31, 2013 and 2012.

 3.17 Leases

 The determination of whether an arrangement is, or contains, a lease is based on the substance of the arrangement at inception date, whether fulfillment of the arrangement is dependent on the use of a specific asset or assets or the arrangement conveys a right to use the asset, even if that right is not explicitly specified in an arrangement.